Command line interface#

 --path

 Set the default SQL path for the session.
-Useful for setting a catalog and schema location for catalog routines.
+Useful for setting a catalog and schema location for Catalog user-defined functions.

 --password